 Yeah.
 I don’t live there anymore.

 P.S.
 If you’re suffocating under the toxic fumes of gasoline spread all over your house, consider joining the Flying Free Support Community.
-It’s made up of a group of women who lit the match.
+It’s a group of women who lit the match.
 They know the gasoline in your house is real even if no one else in your life does.
-You’ll get access to all kinds of lessons that teach you how to live in the freedom and beauty of God’s clean air.
-Click HERE for more information.